codeMnky01/essential-feed/README.md

 ```
  Given the customer doesn't have connectivity
-   And there is a cached version of the feed
+   And there is a cached version of the image feed
    And the cache is less then 7 days old
-  When the customer request to show the feed
+  When the customer request to show the image feed
   Then the app displays cache image feed

  Given the customer doesn't have connectivity
-   And there is a cached version of the feed
+   And there is a cached version of the image feed
    And the cache is 7 days old or more
-  When the customer request to show the feed
+  When the customer request to show the image feed
   Then the app displays error message

  Given the customer doesn't have connectivity
    And the cache is empty
-  When the customer request to show the feed
+  When the customer request to show the image feed
   Then the app displays error message
 ```